Hi. I'm Conrad Beach.

 I don’t have a traditional computer science background and heavy computer science topics have never been terribly interesting to me.
 If something requires lots of math, sophisticated algorithms or other such things, I don't have a lot of supporting skills to offer.

 I've been married to my wonderful wife since 2013.
 We have 4 delightful (and sometimes taxing) children.
-Our son Aiden is 7 years old, our daughter Teshia is 5, our daughter Jadie is 2, and our baby boy Ezra was born in August 2021.
+Our son Aiden is 9 years old, our daughter Teshia is 7, our daughter Jadie is 4, and our son Ezra is 2.

 I'm a devout Christian and actively involved in my church.